MatthewFay/orrp/design/WAL_Architecture.md

         * For each node, serializes the data object and writes it to the appropriate LMDB database.
         * Commits the transaction.
 If the commit fails, the nodes remain on the local list to be retried on the next pass.
         * After a successful commit, the nodes are cleared from the local list and can be considered fully persisted.

+**Important: Instead of processing one dirty item at a time, the background writer should process a whole batch of dirty items within a single, larger LMDB transaction.**

 ---